Board of Directors

 Amir Darabi

-Amir is a PhD Candidate in Mechanical Engineering at Montana State University.
+Amir earned his PhD in Mechanical Engineering at Montana State University.
 He moved to Bozeman, MT after he obtained his MS degree in Mechanical Engineering from North Dakota State University.
-Studying a range of materials, from coating of pipelines to bio-inspired structures, he plans to use his extensive background in material characterization to improve the performance of engineering structures.
+After studying a range of materials, from coating of pipelines to bio-inspired structures, he plans to use his extensive background in material characterization to improve the performance of engineering structures.
 As a nature enthusiast, Amir loves outdoor activities such as camping, hiking, and river floating in Montana.
-Amir hopes to add a new perspective to an already insightful roster of board members that aim to preserve water resources of the state of Montana.
+Amir adds a new perspective to an already insightful roster of board members that aim to preserve water resources in the state of Montana.

 Liz Fairbank